$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

 \begin{theorem} Let~$X$ be a closed simply-connected~$4$-manifold.
 If a nondegenerate Hermitian form~$(H,\lambda)$ over~$\Z[t^{\pm 1}]$ presents~$\Sigma_g \times S^1$ and satisfies~$\lambda(1)\cong Q_X \oplus (0)^{\oplus 2g}$, then there exists a unique $($up to equivalence$)$ genus~$g$ surface~$\Sigma \subset X$ whose exterior has equivariant intersection form~$\lambda$. \end{theorem}

 Note that the boundary 3-manifold in question here, $\Sigma_g \times S^1$, is the same one that appeared in Example~\ref{example:bdy-surface-x-S1}.
 We conclude with a couple of remarks on Theorems~\ref{thm:SurfacesRelBoundaryIntro},~\ref{thm:SurfacesWithBoundaryIntro}, and~\ref{thm:SurfacesClosedIntro}.
-Firstly, we note that for the bijection in each theorem, the injectivity (i.e.\ uniqueness) statements follow from~\cite{ConwayPowell}.
-Our contributions in this work are the surjectivity (i.e.\ existence) statements.
+Firstly, we note that for each theorem, the uniqueness statements follow from~\cite{ConwayPowell}.
+Our contributions in this work are the existence statements.
 Secondly, we note that similar results were obtained for closed surfaces with simply-connected complements by Boyer~\cite{BoyerRealization}.
 Some open questions concerning $\Z$-surfaces are discussed in Subsection~\ref{sub:OpenQuestions}.